 Archie is a second-year PhD candidate in the Department of Chemical and Biomolecular Engineering at the University of Houston.
 His research primarily focuses on developing a high- throughput technique for patterning nanofeatures in a massively parallel fashion, which is potential for developing high-speed transistors and nanodevices for biomedical applications.
 Before joining UH, Archie received a B.S. in Chemical Engineering from National Taiwan University.
-In his free time, Archie enjoys backpacking, practising yoga and film photography.
+In his free time, Archie enjoys backpacking, practicing yoga and film photography.

 Vice President, External Relations

 Michael is a fourth year PhD candidate in the Department of Cancer Biology at MD Anderson Cancer Center.
 He primarily studies how DNA methylation at discrete regions of genes can impact their expression, and how global patterns of DNA methylation are different between normal and cancer tissues.
 Michael also helps manage the graduate school’s social media accounts, and is a Student Intercouncil representative.
 He is originally from Lemoore, California, and earned his undergraduate degree from UCLA.
 Michael’s hobbies include exercising, seeing live music, reading, and keeping up-to-date on current events.